9. Interesting Gdansk facts no 1:

 There is another legend that says that once in a century, all stone creatures adorning tops of Gdansk’s townhouses, come to life in Gdansk for one night.
 They are tasting all delicious food and meeting all the people they observe for so many years.
 It is believed that the leader of the feast was the Neptune himself.

-Gdansk interesting facts no 8:
+2. Intersting Gdansk facts no 8:

 Gdansk is famous from beautiful and unique ambers.